 RogCon founders from left to right: Kelley Dalby, Dr. Steven Petrou and Alex Nemiroff.

 RogCon is a biotechnology company focused on discovering and developing novel therapeutics for children suffering from SCN2A mutations, where no solutions currently exist.
-The Company was founded by two parents of children affected by SCN2A mutations, Alex Nemiroff and Kelley Dalby, and Dr. Steven Petrou, a renowned neuroscientist specializing in genetic epilepsy.
+The Company was founded by two parents of children affected by SCN2A mutations, Alex Nemiroff (CEO) and Kelley Dalby (SVP), and Dr. Steven Petrou (CSO), a renowned neuroscientist specializing in genetic epilepsy.

 Underwhelmed at the current standard of care and grim prognosis, the Founders set out to amass the world’s leading experts in epilepsy research and drug development to support and advance the Company’s efforts to identify and bring to market new disease-modifying ways to treat SCN2A disease.
 This led to partnerships with key biopharma and academic institutions, including a collaboration with Ionis Pharmaceuticals, Inc. [Nasdaq: IONS] to harness their expertise in antisense oligonucleotide drug discovery.

 Today, the RogCon team consists of dedicated scientists, researchers and professionals, advancing several new treatments to market and all guided by the singular goal of changing the lives of children and families impacted by mutations in SCN2A.

 In 2016, Ionis Pharmaceuticals (“Ionis”) [NASDAQ: IONS] and RogCon began a collaboration with the goal of developing new disease-modifying antisense oligonucleotide drugs to treat SCN2A disorders.